Neil Sedaka: New recording contract, new chart success

 Since Sedaka had lost his recording contract in the mid-1980s, he had used his own business, Neil Sedaka Music, to finance the recording, production, and distribution of new CDs and repackaging of his existing catalog of music.
-Because of ongoing disputes with RCA Records over the ownership of Sedaka's original late 1950s/early 1960s hits, in 1991, Sedaka re-recorded those early recordings.
+Because of ongoing disputes with RCA Records over the ownership of Sedaka's original late 1950s and early 1960s hits, in 1991, Sedaka re-recorded those early recordings.

-In early 2007, Sedaka signed his first recording contract in nearly two decades with Razor and Tie Records, a small-but-growing, New York-based independent label with a talent roster that also includes Joan Baez, Vanessa Carlton, Foreigner, Joe Jackson, and Ladysmith Black Mambazo.
+In early 2007, Sedaka signed his first recording contract in nearly two decades with Razor and Tie Records, a small-but-growing, New York–based independent label with a talent roster that also includes Joan Baez, Vanessa Carlton, Foreigner, Joe Jackson, and Ladysmith Black Mambazo.
 The first release was The Definitive Collection, a life-spanning compilation of his hits, along with outtakes and songs previously released but unavailable in CD or download format.
 It debuted in the Top 25 on Billboards Top 200 Albums chart in May 2007, one of the highest-charting albums of his entire career.
 It also includes "It Hurts to Be in Love", Sedaka's version of the Gene Pitney hit.

 Waking Up Is Hard to Do was Sedaka's next release with Razor and Tie, hitting the albums chart in May 2009.
 The CD was a children's album that used the melodies of many of Sedaka's best-known songs but changed the lyrics to fit the everyday lives of babies and toddlers, along with their parents, grandparents, babysitters, and other caregivers.
 The CD title is an example.
 Lastly, The Music of My Life entered the albums chart in February 2010 and comprised almost all new material.
 "Right or Wrong", co-written with original music partner Howard Greenfield, was done in traditional street-corner, layered doo-wop vocal harmonies with Sedaka overlaying his own voice to achieve the effect for which he was well known in his "early" heyday of the late 1950s and early 1960s.
-The final track, "You", has been previously released, but was remastered for this project and is one of several titles dedicated to his wife and career guide of over 50 years, Leba.
+The final track, "You", had been previously released, but was remastered for this project and is one of several titles dedicated to his wife and career guide of over 50 years, Leba.